swayamjitsaha/swayamjitsaha/README.md

 ## I'm a recent graduate in Computer Science and Engineering with research interests in Artificial Intelligence, Computer Vision, Human-Computer Interaction, Information Visualization, and Databases.
 Currently, I am working as a Research Assistant at the Ghilu Lab, Indian Statistical Institute Kolkata.

-- 🔭 I just published A beginner’s guide to assembling a budget gaming desktop: [Medium][course]!
+- 🔭 I just published Comprehensive forecasting based analysis using stacked stateless and stateful Gated Recurrent Unit models: [Link][course]!
 - 🌱 I am always interested in knowing how a computer does what it does 🖥️
 - 🧑‍🎓 I’m looking into PhD options (Computer Sciences) for Fall '21
 - 🥅 2020 Goals: Learn and implement the knowledge gathered